 Don’t be this guy.

-It is high time that society give up their aspirations set according to decade old trends and start to accustom to the changing times.
+It is high time that society gives up their aspirations set according to decade-old trends and start to accustom to the changing times.
 AI doesn’t mean that we would be left jobless.
 There is an unexplored ocean of possibilities and opportunities; disciplines that no AI would replace in another century.

 This is an actual job role.
-From my understanding, this doesn’t seem mainstream.
-My search led me to more interesting job titles like ‘Memory Augmentation Therapist’, ‘Nano-Weapon Engineer’.
+My search led me to more exciting job titles like ‘Memory Augmentation Therapist,’ ‘Nano-Weapon Engineer.’
 Moreover, there are domains which as of now tend to remain unaffected by AI viz. psychology, disaster management, film production, etc

 As absurd as colonization of Mars once sounded, it is vision of greats like Elon Musk that have thought beyond the thresholds of current technologies to aid research for projects that’d help superpower the human race.
 We might be far from AGI at present, and might not even reach there by the time this planet has an entirely different set of human beings, but the foundation to curb the sci-fi possibilities of AI must be laid today.

-Most experts will concur that it is pre-mature to bring up AI regulation.
-However, society and culture move at rates that are much slower than technology progress.
-Musk argues that if it takes a bit longer to develop AI then this would be the right trail.
-The gamble in his hypothesis is to better be “early but wrong” than to be “late and correct”.
+Most experts will concur that it is premature to bring up AI regulation.
+However, society and culture move at rates that are much slower than technological progress.
+Musk argues that if it takes a bit longer to develop AI, then this would be the right trail.
+The gamble in his hypothesis is to be better “early but wrong” than to be “late and correct.”

 As I switch the topic towards evil-AI, a nice transition could be this video of Barack Obama’s views on the future of AI.

-Although, I truly support Elon Musk & his vision but when it comes to topics like the working of artificial intelligence, I’d rather listen to experts like Andrew Ng, Yann LeCun and Sebastian Thrun, all of whom have literally spent decades to make the field progress to a point, where it is now.
+Although I genuinely support Elon Musk & his vision but when it comes to topics like the working of artificial intelligence, I’d rather listen to experts like Andrew Ng, Yann LeCun, and Sebastian Thrun, all of whom have spent decades to make the field progress to a point, where it is now.